ponsoc/ststeroids/README.md

 StSteroids allows you to define components, layouts, and flows, then connect everything in `app.py` using a router.
 See the `example` folder in this repository.

-To run the example app, execute the following command from the project root:
+To run the example app, execute the following commands from the project root:

 ```
+pip install -r requirements.txt
 streamlit run ./example/src/app.py
 ```